5 Shadow Work Books that Will Shine a Light on Your Inner Self

 Acceptance

 Be kind to yourself.
-Recognizing that everyone has a shadow side is essential to personal progress.
+Recognizing that everyone has a shadow side is crucial to personal growth and development.
 Explore your less desirable traits with self-compassion and avoid self-judgment.

 Mindfulness, Meditation